armanislam-07/Maelstrom_PID/README.md

 The application opens with one main windows:

-1. **TeenyK P&ID** - Main interface showing system diagram with pressure readings
+1. **Maelstrom P&ID** - Main interface showing system diagram with pressure readings

 MainPanel.py is where most objects are initialized and the main script operates.